threatwinds/api-docs/search/entity-mapping.md

 **Explanation of Terms:**

-* **Full-text Search:** This type of search analyzes the text content, breaking it down into individual terms (tokens) after processing (e.g., lowercasing, removing punctuation, stemming).
+* **Full-text Search:** this type of search analyzes the text content, breaking it down into individual terms (tokens) after processing (e.g., lowercasing, removing punctuation, stemming).
 It's suitable for finding words or phrases within larger blocks of text, and relevance scoring plays a significant role.
 Fields of type `text` are analyzed and support full-text search.
-* **Term-level Search (Keyword Search):** This type of search looks for exact matches of terms.
+* **Term-level Search (Keyword Search):** this type of search looks for exact matches of terms.
 It does not analyze the query string in the same way full-text search does.
 It's used for filtering by exact values, as well as for sorting and aggregations.
 Fields of type `keyword`, numeric types, dates, booleans, and IP addresses support term-level searches directly.
 For `text` fields, a `.keyword` multi-field is typically used for term-level operations.
-* **`.keyword` Suffix:** For fields mapped as `text`, OpenSearch often creates a multi-field (sub-field) typically named `<field_name>.keyword`.
+* **`.keyword` Suffix:** for fields mapped as `text`, OpenSearch often creates a multi-field (subfield) typically named `<field_name>.keyword`.
-  * The main `text` field (e.g., `attributes.city`) is analyzed and used for full-text searches.
+  * The main `text` field (for example, `attributes.city`) is analyzed and used for full-text searches.
-  * The `.keyword` field (e.g., `attributes.city.keyword`) is *not* analyzed and stores the original string as a single term.
+  * The `.keyword` field (for example, `attributes.city.keyword`) is *not* analyzed and stores the original string as a single term.
 This is essential for exact matching, sorting, and aggregations on that text.
-* **Analyzed:** Indicates that the field's content is processed by an analyzer before indexing.
+* **Analyzed:** indicates that the field's content is processed by an analyzer before indexing.
 For example, "Quick Brown Fox" might be indexed as "quick", "brown", "fox".
-* **N/A (Not Applicable):** Used for object fields which are containers, or when the concept doesn't directly apply.
+* **N/A (Not Applicable):** used for object fields which are containers, or when the concept doesn't directly apply.

 ## Related Documentation

-* [Entity Retrieval](/search/entity) - How to retrieve entity details
+* [Entity Retrieval](/search/entity): how to retrieve entity details
-* [Entity Types](/search/entity-types) - List of all entity types
+* [Entity Types](/search/entity-types): list of all entity types
-* [Simple Search](/search/simple-search) - How to perform simple searches
+* [Simple Search](/search/simple-search): how to perform simple searches
-* [Advanced Search](/search/advanced-search) - How to perform advanced searches
+* [Advanced Search](/search/advanced-search): how to perform advanced searches